Aqidah

-Aqidah go beyond concise statements of faith and may not be part of an ordinary Muslim's religious instruction.
-It has been distinguished from Iman in "taking the aspects of Iman and extending it to a detail level" often using "human interpretation or sources".
-Yet in contrast with Iman, Aqidah is not a term in the Qur'an.
+Aqidah goes beyond concise statements of faith and may not be part of an ordinary Muslim's religious instruction.
+It has been distinguished from iman in "taking the aspects of Iman and extending it to a detail level" often using "human interpretation or sources".
+Also, in contrast with iman, the word aqidah is not explicitly mentioned in the Quran.

 Many schools of Islamic theology expressing different aqidah exist.
 However, this term has taken a significant technical usage in the Islamic theology, and is a branch of Islamic studies describing the beliefs of Islam.

 Etymology

 Aqidah comes from the Semitic root ʿ-q-d, which means "to tie; knot". ("Aqidah" used not only as an expression of a school of Islamic theology or belief system, but as another word for "theology" in Islam, as in: "Theology (Aqidah) covers all beliefs and belief systems of Muslims, including sectarian differences and points of contention".)